 Queering Capitalism: HECHA / 做 on their ‘empathetic’ business model

-Alex Honey sat down with Luz Angélica Fernández and Ting Ding—co-founders of HECHA / 做—for an exclusive interview at their 4-day pop-up, which showcased their gender-fluid, hand-painted garment brand alongside friends and artists from their community.
+Alex Honey sits down with Luz Angélica Fernández and Ting Ding—co-founders of HECHA / 做—for an exclusive interview at their 4-day pop-up in association with Make Techno Black Again, which showcased their gender-fluid, hand-painted garment brand alongside friends and artists from their community.
 One of the purposes of the event was to use the pop-up as a platform for the ideas of collaborators that they’ve worked with in the past.

 Ting Ding (left) and Luz Fernández (fourth from left) pose with collaborators